 We can all agree that our schools are one of the great assets of our community.
 When we think of our schools, we think first of the people: the teachers, principals, administrators, secretaries, aides, and other staff who bring our educational aspirations to life for our kids.
 But our schools are also a great physical asset: they anchor our neighborhoods, provide green spaces for play and sports practices, and even provide the occasion for chance meetings among neighbors.
-We face critical issues in this election around these assets, including how we effectively manage our current and future facilities for our revenues and demographic change, and how we respond to the challenge of preserving Cubberley as a community asset through negotiations with the City of Palo Alto over renewing its lease of the property, which expires in December 2014.
+We face critical issues in this election around these assets, including how to relieve overcrowding in our elementary schools and how we respond to the challenge of preserving Cubberley as a community asset through negotiations with the City of Palo Alto over renewing its lease of the property.

 There are two bedrock principles that I’ve come to over many years of being a parent and community member here in Palo Alto -- neighborhood schools are critically important, and we need to manage school facilities with an understanding that they are assets to our whole community.

 Our elementary schools are overcrowded.
 Over the last 20 years, the average size of an elementary school in Palo Alto has gone up by over 30 percent, while we have reopened only one school: Barron Park, in 1998.
 That delay has resulted in much larger elementary schools than simply don't work as well for kids as smaller schools.
 Our two largest elementary schools -- Walter Hays and Ohlone -- each have over 500 students.
 Most of the others have over 400 students each.
 That leads to more crowded playgrounds, more teachers for the principal to supervise and mentor, and more students for adults to get to know.